 Dr Jane Black – Deputy Chairman

-Dr Dimity Dornan AO – Board Director, Exective Director and Founder
+Dr Dimity Dornan AO – Executive Director and Founder

-After a career in public office in which he held the position of Treasurer of Queensland from 2007-2012, Andrew now serves on diverse a range of boards.
-He is an independent Director of Sunsuper, a top ten Australian superannuation fund with more than one million members.
-He serves as the Chair of the Investment Committee for the fund’s $45 billion portfolio.
-After serving in a full-time executive role at the NRL as Head of Strategy and Investment, Andrew now serves on a range of boards in rugby league.
-He is a director of the Rugby League World Cup 2017 Ltd, New Zealand Rugby League and the Gold Coast Titans.
-Previously he served on the Australian Sports Commission.
-Andrew is also an independent member of Griffith University’s Finance, Risk and Resources Committee and has recently been appointed to serve on the University Council.
-He graduated from Griffith with degrees in law and commerce, in which he achieved First Class Honours and won the University Medal.
+After a career in public office in which he held the position of Treasurer of Queensland from 2007 to 2012, Andrew now serves on a diverse a range of boards.
+Previous Head of Strategy and Investment at the NRL, he is now an independent director and Chair of Sunsuper, a top 10 Australian superannuation fund with more than one million members.
+He is a director of Watpac, NZRL, Motorsport Australia and 3rd Space.
+Since 2019 he has also been Chair of Orange Sky Australia.
+He graduated from Griffith with degrees in law and commerce, in which he achieved first-class honours and won the University Medal.